SenSaa/GestureShapes/README.md

 * These readings can be used a reference in the case where sensor event values manipulation is required.
 - With every touch event on the screen, a toast pops up distinguishing the touch event.
 - Bonus: A ball bound to the display resolution that moves according the accelerometer titl events.
+- Activity 2 is for advanced gestures, and needs polishing...